begh-azka/active_directory_learning/6_Group_Policy_Management/README.md

   - **Domains**: Contains all the domains in our forest.
   - **Sites**: Contains all of your sites that you may have configured through Active Directory sites and services.
 (This is used when you have servers that are physically located in different locations.)
   - **Group Policy Modeling** and **Group Policy Results**: Tools used to troubleshoot any group policy issues.
+- GPOs can be applied to local (local computer), Sites, Domains and OUs.

 ### Folders
 - In Domains, there is our domain and inside it:
   - Default Domain Policy: This is a GPO that comes by default when a new domain is created.